CSCI-5828-Foundations-Sftware-Engr/ApartmentFinderUI/documentation/test.md

 To run the tests locally, just run "npm test" and then the npm package manager will do it's magic.

 For now, we believe we have written all the test cases for our code.
+The current status of our tests are they they pass!